JDGrimes/wp-http-testcase/README.md

 # Usage

 To use it in your code, you need to first include the `wp-http-testcase.php` file in your PHPUnit bootstrap file.
+(Or, to take advantage of Composer's autoloading, you can just include `vendor/autoload.php`.)
 If you will be using the host routing and response caching features, you will need to call `WP_HTTP_TestCase::init()` in your bootstrap file.

 Then, in your tests that involve `WP_Http`, you need to extend `WP_HTTP_TestCase`